Jorge Ayala’s family is rooted in Colombia. Before living in Chicago, Jorge lived with his family in Colombia.

 Martin Rodriguez As Jorge Ayala In Griselda

-Martín acknowledged that he was hesitant to speak with the real hitman Jorge in real life, who is incarcerated at Florida’s Suwannee Correctional Institution.
+Martín acknowledged that he was hesitant to speak with the real hitman, Jorge, in real life, who is incarcerated at Florida’s Suwannee Correctional Institution.

 Ayala was convicted of the murders of three persons in Miami in the early 1980s, one of whom was a two-year-old boy, and is currently being detained there.